Common Ways to Hold Title in Pennsylvania

 When you purchase real estate, one of the decisions that you’ll be making is how to take title to your new property.
 There are different types of tenancy, and the one you declare on the deed is actually quite important.
 The type of tenancy indicates how the ownership is legally structured and how the property's ownership will be handled after one of the tenants is gone.

 The following three options are available in Pennsylvania.
 For legally married couples in both states, “tenants by the entireties” offers the most comprehensive protection under the law.

 Two or more persons in whom title to a single piece of real estate is vested in such a manner that they have a common or equal right to possession and enjoyment of the property, but each holds a separate individual interest or estate in the property.
 Each owner may sell or encumber their respective interest or dispose of it by will, and if they die without leaving a will, their heirs inherit their undivided interest.

 Two or more persons who hold title to real estate jointly, with equal rights to share in its enjoyment during their respective lives with the provision that upon the death of a joint tenant their share in the property passes to the surviving tenants, and so on, until the full title is vested in the last survivor.
 A joint tenant cannot legally encumber their interest without the consent or joinder of all of the joint tenants.

 Tenants by the Entirety

-A modification of joint tenancy between husband and wife only.
-Has the quality of survivorship, but neither spouse can convey his or her interest to break the joint tenancy.
-Upon the death of either husband or wife, full title passes to the survivor.
+A modification of joint tenancy between married couples only, which has the quality of survivorship but neither spouse can convey their interest to break the joint tenancy.
+Upon the death of either spouse, full title passes to the survivor.
 Absent mutual consent, neither spouse can alienate the right of survivorship by any act as long as the marriage lasts.
 Tenancy by entirety protects both spouses through the law.
-Tenancy by entirety laws are built on the premise that the wife cannot be held accountable for the debts of the husband and vice versa.
+Tenancy by entirety laws are built on the premise that one spouse cannot be held accountable for the debts of the other.